mlab817/faqs/src/coco-levy-fund/what-are-the-interventions-that-will-be-provided-under-ra-11524.md

 ---
  title: What are the interventions that will be provided under RA 11524?

-tags: ["interventions","provided","ra"]

  ---

-### Coco Levy Fund
+## Coco Levy Fund

-## What are the interventions that will be provided under RA 11524?
+# What are the interventions that will be provided under RA 11524?

  - The following interventions compose the major percentage (70%) share in the budget allocation: